"The world owes you nothing. It was here first."

 Balancing the Mooch

-Give as you receive: Sustainable receiving includes giving back.
+Give as we receive: Sustainable receiving includes giving back.

 Take responsibility for provision: Stop expecting others to carry his weight.